-The President, Provost/Vice President for Academic Affairs, and Director of Grants and Contracts are formally charged with the responsibility to commit the University on proposal submissions, acceptance of awards and contracts.
+The President, Vice President of Finance and Administration, Associate Vice President of Finance and Administration, Provost/Vice President for Academic Affairs, and Director of Institutional Grants are formally charged with the responsibility to commit the University on proposal submissions, and acceptance of awards and contracts.
 This includes related certifications required by funding agencies during the proposal and award process.
 These authorizing officials must also approve all negotiations and re-allocations of funds that occur after the original proposal has been submitted.

 There are various certifications (sometimes called assurances) required at the time of proposal submission and/or award acceptance.
 These are used to assure federal agencies that the University has applicable policies and procedures in place to successfully carry out the project.
-These certifications require authorized signatures; authorized university officials include the President; Provost/Vice President for Academic Affairs; and the Director of Grants and Contracts.
+These certifications require authorized signatures; authorized university officials include the President; Provost/Vice President for Academic Affairs; Vice President of Finance and Administration, Associate Vice President of Finance and Administration and the Director of Institutional Grants.

 A contract is a financial assistance mechanism used by a Federal and/or non-Federal funding agency for specific inquiry directed towards particular areas of research and development, instruction or other sponsored activities needed by the funding agency.
 A contract usually involves defined deliverables and/or services expected to be performed by the grantee within a specified project period.

 Contract performance is closely monitored by the funding agency to ensure accomplishment of contract goals or deliverables.